opensaasstudio/plasma/README.md

 }
 ```

-[openfresh/plasma-go](https://github.com/openfresh/plasma-go) is a library that wraps publish a event to Redis.
+[openfresh/plasma-go](https://github.com/openfresh/plasma-go) is a library that wraps publish an event to Redis.

 ### ELB HealthCheck